data-wizards/data-wizards.github.io/index.md

 </div>

 From this plot you can see each book with the `Title` and the corresponding `Review Score` and `Score Rank` when hovering over the datapoints.
+We can also see a correlation that we would expect to see, which is a positive relationship between sales and review scores.
+Of course there are popular books that are not well-liked and there are books with excellent reviews that aren't popular at all, but the general trend seems to show books with better reviews get more sales.

-As seen in the above scatterplot the `Review Score` is not a categorical variable, but it does to a large extent act like one.
-We have taken out the books with a review score of 0 since this is due to the book not being reviewed.
-As it is seen from the above plot there are very limited reviews between the rest of the integers in the 1-5 scale.
-This might be due to the reviewers finding it too difficult to judge a book to be 3,6 instead of just 4.
+As seen in the above scatterplot, `Review Score` is not a categorical variable, but it does to an extent act like one.
+As seen from the above plot there are very few reviews between the the integers in the 1-5 scale.
+This is because Amazon only allows users to give an integer score, so books with only one review or a few reviews with the same score end up on integer average review scores.

 Furthermore, since we wish to explore the ability of predicting the `Sales Rank` or the `Review Score` based on visual features, a few of the features, `Entropy`, `Brightness`, and `Keypoints`, are visualised against the two proposed response variables.